Pearl River High School Officials Investigating Allegations Of Racist Taunts At Basketball Game Against Nyack

 PEARL RIVER, N.Y.
 (CBSNewYork) — There are allegations of racist taunts at a basketball game at Pearl River High School in Rockland County.

-Administrators say players for Nyack were taunted during Wednesday’s game.READ MORE: Con Ed Says It's Offering Customers Help Amid Spike In Energy Prices
+Administrators say players for Nyack were taunted during Wednesday’s game.READ MORE: Mayor Adams Relaunches $100 COVID Vaccine Incentive, Supreme Court Upholds Mandate For New York City Workers

 A sign in Pearl River calls it “The Town of Friendly People,” but Wednesday at Pearl River High School, the welcome was not warm for visiting Nyack.